 Future of Work Startup Leader: Buffer Head of People Nicole Miller Builds Connection into Remote Work

 Buffer, a company that provides social media tools for businesses and founded in 2010, has been a fully remote team for the last decade to support employee freedom.
-In 2020, while many companies were adjusting to remote work, the Buffer team was exploring the four day work week, a concept that’s just reaching mainstream this year.
+In 2020, while many companies were adjusting to remote work, the Buffer team was exploring the 4 day work week, a concept that’s just reaching mainstream this year.

-Now, the team is directing its attention to making employees feel engaged and connected in the remote and dispersed workplace after findings from their 2022 State of Remote Work survey revealed a small majority (52%) of folks around the world who started working remotely due to COVID-19 say they feel less connected to their coworkers.
+Now, the team is directing its attention to making employees feel engaged and connected in the remote and dispersed workplace, after findings from their 2022 State of Remote Work survey revealed a small majority (52%) of folks around the world who started working remotely due to COVID-19 say they feel less connected to their coworkers.

 She recently shared the team’s 2022 cultural initiatives on the blog, which is organized by synchronous, asynchronous, and in-person culture building categories.
-The team is launching monthly TED-style lunch and learn talks amongst teammates, using a dedicated Slack channel for water cooler conversations with help from Donut to send out regular questions, and exploring regionally-based meetups and local gatherings.
+The team is launching monthly TED-style lunch and learn talks among teammates, using a dedicated Slack channel for water cooler conversations with help from Donut to send regular questions, and exploring regionally-based meetups and local gatherings.
 Buffer is a great example on how company culture affects productivity, how to unlock joy at work, and how to build high-output teams.

 Future of Work Startup Leader: Airbnb Software Engineer Avand Amiri Reworks Remote Meetings